SteveJustin1963/tec-DAT/README.md

 ### Tape software

-Functions include:
+  - 300 baud slow speed
-- 300 and 600 baud tape SAVE,
+  - 600 baud high speed
-- auto execution,
+  - auto execution
+- LOAD
-- LOAD selected file,
+  - selected
-- LOAD next file,
+  - next
-- LOAD at optional address,
+  - at address
+- TEST tape; every page (256 bytes) and also after the leader is loaded.
+  - to memory block
+  - check sum
-- TEST tape to memory block and TEST tape check sum.
-Both tests may be combined with other options.
+  - combined test with other options
+  - up to 16 pages can be displayed at a time

-The tape software uses
-- the universal MENU driver and perimeter handler.
+The tape software uses the universal MENU driver and perimeter handler.
-- These routines allow easy selection of cassette functions (e.g. Load, Save, etc.)
+- SAVE
+  - shift and zero at the same time, GO
+  - or Address, "+","0" consecutively, GO
+  - displays -F aka File and a random two-byte, replace with file number press "+" key
+  - now shows "-S". start of the block you wish to save(output to tape).
+Enter 0900, and then press "+".
+  - now shows "-E." enter the address of the last byte of the block to be saved.
+Enter 090A and press "+".
+  - now shows "-G".
+OPTIONAL AUTO-GO address, default FFFF - NON-ACTIVE aka.
+NO AUTO-GO upon a re-load.
+ANY other value entered here will result in an automatic execution upon a SUCCESSFUL LOAD AT THE ADDRESS ENTERED HERE
-- and easy passing of variables to the tape software.
+- press play and record on the tape recorder
-- The tape software contains check-sum error detection that allows the user to know if the load has failed.
-A checksum compare is performed after every page (256 bytes) and also after the leader is loaded.
-This means the user does not need to wait until the end of a load or test for error detection.

-- Each full page to be loaded, tested or saved, is displayed on the TEC LED display.
-Up to 16 pages are displayed.
+  - wait for the clear plastic leader to pass if at the start of a tape.
+Then press GO.
+  - The display will blank and a continuous tone will be heard from the speaker.
+After a few seconds the file information will be outputted and then a period of high frequency tone.
+This "middle sync" tone is to cover the time that the filename is displayed when reloading.

-- Upon completion of a tape operation, the MENU is re-entered with an appropriate display showing:
+- completion results showing:
   - END
   - S (END SAVE);
   - PASS CS (CHECK SUM);
   - PASS Tb (TEST BLOCK);
   - PASS LA (LOAD);
   - FAIL CS (CHECK SUM);
   - FAIL Tb (TEST BLOCK);
   - FAIL Ld (LOAD).

 The one exception is when an auto execute is performed after a successful load.
 The tape software will display each file as it is found and also echo the tape signal.